 In order to set your DocuSign Signature Appliance Client to create LTV enabled signatures please follow the simple 5 steps described in the attached doc.

 To activate it:

-- Configure CoSign Client to embed OCSP record within each signature.
-By leaving the OCSP URL, CoSign client will get the OCSP from either the OCSP responder that is specified in the signing certificate otherwise from the CoSign Appliance
+- Configure DocuSign Signature Appliance Client to embed OCSP record within each signature.
+By leaving the OCSP URL, the Client will get the OCSP from either the OCSP responder that is specified in the signing certificate otherwise from the DocuSign Signature Appliance

 - In Adobe Acrobat, go to Edit -> Preferences and select the Signatures Tab

 - Restart Adobe Acrobat

 Have an issue?
 To get Support, please log in to submit a case and select Signature Appliance (DSA) as the category.